Acid and Alkaline Elements

 When each nutrient from food is assimilated it has an acid or alkaline effect on the blood and, consequently, on the tissues.
 The main elements that have acid effects are nitrogen, phosphorus, sulfur, and chlorine.
 The main elements that have alkaline effects are potassium, magnesium, calcium, sodium, and iron.
-We need all of these elements, but their intake needs to be balanced.
+We need all of these elements—both alkaline and acid—but their intake needs to be balanced.
 The ideal ratio of alkaline to acid is considered by some to be 4:1.
 Most people have various degrees of acidosis, which is said to cause negative health effects such as frequent colds, susceptibility to diseases, and slow recovery when sick.
-Alkalosis, on the other hand, is very uncommon, and occurs primarily as a result of medical drugs or high use of stomach antacids.
+Alkalosis, on the other hand, is very uncommon and occurs primarily as a result of medical drugs or high use of stomach antacids.

 It is important to realize that the acidity in this context is not related to the acidity of the food itself as measured with, say, litmus paper.
 For example, acid fruits such as grapefruit and lemon actually have an alkaline effect in the body.
 This seeming contradiction is resolved by realizing that citric acid (C6H8O7), tartaric acid (C4H6O6), and malic acid (C4H6O5), contained in citrus fruits, grapes, and apples, respectively, are ultimately metabolized into water (H2O) and carbon dioxide (CO2).
 Water, of course, is neutral, and though acidic when in solution, CO2 is readily eliminated via the lungs.
 Therefore, the three organic acids above and others such as and acetic (C2H4O2), carbonic (H2CO3), lactic (C3H6O3), etc., are disregarded when the acidity of a food is calculated.

 The most acid foods are meats, eggs (especially the yolk), beans, peanuts. and white flour and rice.
 Alkaline foods are primarily fruits, vegetables, and soybeans (very alkaline).